14th Fighter Squadron (USAF PACAF)

 F-16 History

 In the mid eighties the USAF decided that their presence in the Pacific area needed a boost.
 In the first place this was directed at strengthening their presence on the Korean peninsula, but since the 8th FW was already present on the island as well as numerous Korean units themselves, space was relatively limited.
 Therefore the USAF decided to strengthen their presence in Japan.
 This country didn’t have the disadvantages of Korea and modern infrastructure was already present.
-Two units were created under the newly formed 35th TFW, being the 13th and 14th TFS.
+Two units were created under the newly formed 432nd TFW (later redesignated to 35th TFW), being the 13th and 14th TFS.
 The 14th was reactivated in 1987 receiving brand-new block 30 airframes tasked with air defense, with a limited attack duty as well.

 The first airframes were received in 1987 with IOC being reached in early 1988.
 Those block 30 airframes came with a lot of advantages.
 They had a more powerful engine and the new APG-68 radar.
 New weapon systems were also installed and a nightly attack capability was added as well.
 The introduction of this type happened in parallel to the introduction with the 13th TFS.